Batu Lanchang: Transportation

 To this day, Green Lane serves as the main thoroughfare within Batu Lanchang.
 It forms part of the Penang Middle Ring Road and is heavily used by motorists daily.
 Other major roads within this suburb include Jalan Tan Sri Teh Ewe Lim (formerly Batu Lanchang Road) and Batu Lanchang Lane; the former leads towards Jelutong while the latter links the suburb with Air Itam.

-Rapid Penang buses 11, 13, 206 and 304 serve the residents of the suburb, by connecting Batu Lanchang with George Town to the north and other destinations on Penang Island, such as Jelutong, Gelugor, Air Itam and Paya Terubong.
+Rapid Penang buses 11, 13, 206 and 304 serve the residents of the suburb, by connecting Batu Lanchang with various destinations such as Jelutong, Gelugor, Air Itam and Paya Terubong.

 Education

 A total of two primary schools, seven high schools and a vocational school are located within Batu Lanchang.
 Notably, Green Lane is home to two of Penang's top missionary schools – Penang Free School and Convent Green Lane.
 Penang Free School is also the oldest English school in Southeast Asia, with a history dating back to 1816.

-Aside from Penang Free School and Convent Green Lane, Batu Lanchang contains two of the more well-known Chinese high schools in Penang – Chung Hwa Confucian High School and Heng Ee High School.
+Aside from Penang Free School and Convent Green Lane, Batu Lanchang contains two of the more well-known National-type Chinese high schools in Penang – Chung Hwa Confucian High School and Heng Ee High School.
 Chung Hwa Confucian High School was established in 1904, making it the oldest Chinese school in Penang.

 The schools within Batu Lanchang are as follows.